gardener/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

     - The controller creates the `ExtendEtcdSnapshotImmutabilityTask` periodically if `etcd.spec.backup.store.immutableSettings.retentionType` is set to `"Bucket"`.

 - **`ExtendEtcdSnapshotImmutabilityTask` specification:**
-  - Run `etcdbrctl extend-immutability --bucket-level-immutability` to extend the immutability of the latest snapshot.
+  - Run `etcdbrctl renew-snapshot` to extend the immutability of the latest snapshot.
   - Run `etcdbrctl garbage-collect --garbage-collection-policy <garbage-collection-policy>` to garbage collect the snapshots that are created during the extension.

 - **EtcdOperatorTask Controller Logic:**